Exploring investor behavior in Bitcoin: a study of the disposition effect

 \subsection{Identifying Selling Transactions}

 Given the directed nature of the entity graph, an entity can be the sender ($n^S$) or recipient ($n^R$) of transactions.
-Additionally, some entities in the graph can be identified as being cryptocurrency exchanges $n_x$ such that $\sigma(n_x) = \{Exchange\}$.
+Additionally, some entities in the graph represent cryptoasset exchanges $n_x$ such that $\sigma(n_x) = \{Exchange\}$.
 Therefore, we denote $n^S_x$ and $n^R_x$ as being sending and receiving exchanges, respectively.
 Figure~\ref{fig:Venn_01} depicts all relevant subsets required for identifying selling transactions.
 Simply put, we are extracting the sell transactions where the sending entity is \emph{not} a cryptoasset exchange whereas the receiving entity \emph{is} in fact a cryptoasset exchange entity.

 In practice, entities in the entity graph correspond to user wallets or software services that control private keys on behalf of their users.
-There are two types of wallets, (i) non-custodial also known as cold or offline wallets and (ii) custodial, hot or online wallets which are offered by wallet providers~\cite[p.~8]{EcbOnVc2015}.
-Both types implicate differences in convenience, ease-of-use, and security~\cite{Frantz2016}.
-Non-custodial wallets are decentralised, the investor owns its private key to access the wallet and has full control but also full responsibility over the funds.
-This means if the private key or the restore password gets irrecoverably lost, it is impossible to access the wallets funds.
+There are two types of wallets, (i) non-custodial, also known as cold or offline wallets and (ii) custodial, hot or online wallets, which are offered by wallet providers~\citep{EcbOnVc2015}.
+Both types implicate differences in convenience, ease-of-use, and security~\citep{Frantz2016}.
+Non-custodial wallets are decentralized.
+The investor owns its private key to access the wallet and has full control but also full responsibility over the funds.
+This means that if the private key or the restore password gets irrecoverably lost, it is impossible to access the wallet's funds.

-Custodial wallets are often integrated in exchange platforms and function similarly to a bank account that stores fiat currency and one or more cryptocurrencies.
-A potential investor can initiate a cryptocurrency transfer to another custodial or non-custodial wallet as well as initiate a buy or sell transaction on the platform, similarly when exchanging one fiat currency to another.
-The custodian usually keeps the customer's private keys and also provides backup and accessibility measures for their customers~\cite[p.~13]{EcbOnVc2015}.
+Custodial wallets are often integrated into exchange platforms and function similarly to a bank account that stores fiat currency and one or more cryptoassets.
+A potential investor can initiate a cryptoasset transfer to another custodial or non-custodial wallet as well as initiate a buy or sell transaction on the platform, similarly to exchanging one fiat currency to another.
+The custodian usually keeps the customer's private keys and also provides backup and accessibility measures for their customers~\citep{EcbOnVc2015}.